cdil-bc/cdilblocks/readme.txt

 Requires at least: 6.0
 Tested up to: 6.0
 Requires PHP: 5.6
-Stable tag: 0.51 (11-13-2022)
+Stable tag: 0.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A block-based theme developed by Tim Lindgren for the [Center for Digital Innovation in Learning - Boston College](https://www.bc.edu/content/bc-web/academics/sites/cdil.html) at Boston College.
+A [block-based theme](https://developer.wordpress.org/themes/block-themes/) developed by Tim Lindgren for the [Center for Digital Innovation in Learning - Boston College](https://www.bc.edu/content/bc-web/academics/sites/cdil.html) at Boston College.

+Originally based on [Extendable - WordPress theme | WordPress.org](https://wordpress.org/themes/extendable/) but not much is left from the original theme

+Under heavy development and for internal use only at this point - not really ready for sharing.

 == Changelog ==

-= 0.5 (11-10-2022)  =
+= 0.1 (11-10-2022)  =
 - Preparing theme for migration to new hosting.
 Still more less in Beta but ready for a soft launch